hamidionline/core-plugins/README.md

 # core-plugins

-These are the same Core Plugins for Jomres online booking system.
+These are ALL the same Core Plugins for Jomres online booking system.

 https://www.jomres.net/

-You can download ALL the Jomres Core Plugins and More here:
+You can also download ALL these Jomres Core Plugins and More here:

 http://www.nwbooking.com/